This past year hasn't been precisely magical.

 With the pandemic and the political divide, there is a constant worry.
 Celebrating 20 years as a full-time magician and entertainer is a terrible year.
 Pandemic!
 Ahhh!!!
 20 years!
 Ahhh!!!

 “Be safe, be smart, be kind.” - Dr. Tedros Adhanom Ghebreyesus, WHO Director General, in the first months of the pandemic.

 Poof!
 The Audience Has Vanished

-I was on a cruise ship last January when the first COVID case was breaking in the United States.
+Last January, I was on a cruise ship when the first COVID case broke out in the United States.
 The cruise industry was in panic mode.
-Travel restrictions were changing overnight and I had friends who ended up stranded on cruise ships for months.
+Travel restrictions were changing overnight, and I had friends who ended up stranded on cruise ships for months.
 (Read: My Last Cruise Before the Pandemic)

-With the exception of one international round-trip flight to Central America, I didn’t travel at all in 2020.
+Except for one international round-trip flight to Central America, I didn’t travel in 2020.

 I barely drove.

 It’s the longest continuous time I’ve spent at home in twenty years.

 I’ve always wanted to be more involved within my community, and for all the pandemics’ negatives, home time was a massive win for this guy.
 There was also an abundance of opportunities to get involved.
 Almost overnight, video production and livestreaming content became an essential tool for everyone.

 We were all forced into ZOOMing, so what exactly does a magician do without an audience?